Commencement Fee for 2021-2022

 What is the Expected Academic Progress (EAP) Policy?

 Please visit 'Academic Progress Frequently Asked Questions' at http://polydata.calpoly.edu/content/expected-academic-progress-faq for the answer to this question and additional information about EAP.

 Important Notice Regarding Fee Amounts

 The CSU makes every effort to keep student costs to a minimum.
-Fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
-Therefore, CSU must reserve the right, even after fees are initially charged or initial fee payments are made, to increase or modify any listed fees.
-All listed fees, other than mandatory systemwide fees, are subject to change without notice, until the date when instruction for a particular quarter has begun.
-All CSU listed fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees, the Chancellor, or the Presidents, as appropriate.
-Changes in mandatory systemwide fees will be made in accordance with the requirements of the Working Families Student Fee Transparency and Accountability Act (Sections 66028–66028.6 of the Education Code).
+Tuition and fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
+Therefore, CSU reserves the right, even after initial payments are made, to increase or modify any listed tuition or fees.
+All listed fees, other than mandatory systemwide tuition, are subject to change without notice, until the date when instruction for a particular quarter has begun.
+All CSU-listed tuition and fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees, the chancellor or the presidents, as appropriate.
+Changes in mandatory systemwide tuition will be made in accordance with the requirements of the Working Families Student Fee Transparency and Accountability Act (Sections 66028 – 66028.6 of the Education Code).